 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Lifetime Eyecare help patients from all over Edmonton or Leduc, Alberta. our optometrists will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Lifetime Eyecare to find out if scleral lenses are right for you.
+Our staff helps patients from all over Edmonton and Leduc, Alberta, and our optometrists will provide a comprehensive evaluation and the highest level of care.